vanesarivera555/software-product-sprint/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains  Vanesa's the projects and SPS project.

 To get started: